-*Notice: The Radium Hot Springs Pools are currently closed for change room renovations and are anticipated to re-open mid-December.
-Visit www.hotsprings.ca for up to date information.
+The Radium Hot Springs pools are current closed.
+Please visit www.hotsprings.ca for up to date information.

 At the Radium Hot Springs relax, unwind and soak up some history!